dfinity/portal/docs/developer-docs/integrations/sns/get-sns/local-testing.md

 process in production.

 :::warning
-This guide is very new and many parts of the process are still getting updated.
+This guide is very new and many parts of both the guide and the tools are still getting updated.
 It is likely to contain some errors.
 If you run into any problems, please report them over at [portal](https://github.com/dfinity/portal/issues) or propose a fix directly through the `edit this page` link at the very bottom of the page.
 :::